textext/textext/README.md

-# Tex Text - A LaTeX extension for Inkscape
+# Tex Text 0.6 - A LaTeX extension for Inkscape (releases 0.92, 0.91 and 0.48)

-**Note 1:** There are more sophisticated instructions, including pictures in the docs directory of this repository:  [Readme.pdf](docs/Readme.pdf) or [Readme.html](docs/README.html)
+**Note:** There are more sophisticated instructions, including pictures in the docs directory of this repository:  [Readme.pdf](docs/Readme.pdf) or [Readme.html](docs/README.html)

-**Note 2:** Downloads and installation instructions shown here refer to the **Inkscape_0.91 branch** of TexText intended to be used for Inkscape 0.91 and 0.48.
-Please switch to that branch if you want to do something on the source code.
-In this **default branch** we focus on fixes for current issues with Inkscape 0.92 which will be pushed to the **Inkscape_0.92 branch** when finalized.

 ## Features
 - Typesetting of beautiful equations using LaTeX which are placed as SVG objects in your document.